 Marisa and Nataly believe food is a companion to smiles, laughter and good conversation.
 This is our goal.
 To share with you what we love and enjoy most about life with the people you love.

-We are passionate in supporting local and artisan.
+We are passionate about supporting local and artisan.
 Some of our suppliers include Natalie and Baden from Pure Buzz Honey with hives in Courdex Heights and Camberwarra Moutain.
 Cheeses from the Flinders Estate produce down at Shoalhaven and Vannella Cheese from Marrickville.
-All seafood and meat is Australian.
+All seafood and meat are Australian.
 We offer on tap local craft beers from Phil and Michael at 5 Barrels Brewery in Wollongong.

 We also enjoy growing our own herb, micro herbs, editable flowers, and lemons.